Rotation Symmetry-Protected Topological Phases of Fermions

-Another way to see the compatibility is the following: the ground state wavefunction of the root $\Z_2$ FSPT phase is a superposition of fluctuating $\Z_2$ domain walls decorated by Majorana chains.
+Another way to see the compatibility is the following: the ground state wave function of the root $\Z_2$ FSPT phase is a superposition of fluctuating $\Z_2$ domain walls decorated by Majorana chains.
 For such a superposition to be possible, all domain walls must have even fermion parity.
 Now place a $\Z_2$ domain wall in a $C_M$ symmetric position surrounding the rotation center.
 The (closed) Majorana chain decorated on the domain wall has periodic/anti-periodic boundary condition if the symmetry is $C_M^+$/$C_M^-$.
 Only the latter leads to a ground state with even fermion parity.

+The root Majorana phase is still compatible with $C_M^+$ if $M$ is odd.
+However, $C_M^+$ is not different from $C_M^-$ for odd $M$.
+One can simply redefine $\vr P_f$ as the new rotation operator, and $C_M^+$ is turned into $C_M^-$.
 Similar results can be obtained for other even values of $N$.
-Namely, those ``Majorana'' SPT phases can only exist with $C_M^-$ fermions.
-For odd $N$, all SPT phases are bosonic.
-Therefore, the 2D block states are classified as
+Namely, those ``Majorana'' SPT phases are not compatible with $C_M^+$ symmetry, $M$ being even.
+For $N=2 \ ({\rm mod}\ 4)$, the $\Z_N$ internal FSPT phases are classified by $\Z_{4N}$, with the root phase being ``Majorana''.
+For $N=0\ ({\rm mod}\ 4)$, the internal FSPT phases are classified by $\Z_{2N}\times \Z_2$, with the $\Z_2$ root phase being ``Majorana''.
+For odd $N$, all SPT phases are bosonic and classified by $\Z_N$.
+Hence, we derive that 2D block states are classified by

-Similar to the $C_M^-\times\Z_{N_1}\times\Z_{N_2}$ case, we only need to consider the 2D block states, in particular their compatibility with the $C_M^+$ symmetry.
-We will focus on those that require both $\Z_{N_1}$ and $\Z_{N_2}$ symmetries for protection.
-We will also assume both $N_1$ and $N_2$ are even.